Current Residency Call

 FREQUENTLY ASKED QUESTIONS

-No, not in this round, but there may be opportunities in the future.
-This call is open to visual and media artists from emerging to established.
+This call is open to artists working in any medium from emerging to established.

 Can I specify which 6-week residency slot I’m interested in?